MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Shared Access (SAS) token

 > [!NOTE]
 > The principal must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
-See [Storage access control](#storage-access-control.)
+See [Storage access control](#storage-access-control).

 Append the Shared Access (SAS) token `?sig=...` to the end of the connection string.
 For more information, see [Generate a SAS token](generate-sas-token.md).